Rhona Haszard

 Alice Gwendoline Rhona Haszard (1901–1931) was a New Zealand artist.

 Biography

-Haszard was born in Thames, New Zealand, one of the five children of Alice (née Wily), and Henry Douglas Morpeth Haszard, a surveyor, who worked for the Lands and Survey Department, later becoming a Commissioner of Crown Lands in 1910.
+Haszard was born in Thames, New Zealand, one of the five children of Alice (née Wily), and Henry Douglas Morpeth Haszard, a surveyor, who worked for the Lands and Survey Department and later became a Commissioner of Crown Lands in 1910.
 As a result of her father's job the family moved often and lived in Auckland, Christchurch, Hokitika and Invercargill.
+Haszard was a pupil of artist Hugh Scott in Hokitika in 1910, and attended Southland Girls' High School.
+The family moved to Christchurch on her mother's death in 1918.

 At the age of 18, Haszard enrolled at the Canterbury College School of Art, now the Ilam School of Fine Arts, joining a set of women artists that included Ngaio Marsh, Evelyn Page (née Polson), Rata Lovell-Smith (née Bird) and Olivia Spencer Bower.
 She was taught amongst others by Archibald Nicoll, the newly appointed head of the school.